 Make the Preschool Name Spelling Activity

 (My in-laws were in town when we completed this step, so I think even my mother-in-law painted a plate!)
+You can prep this name letter crafts activity for your child to do while the plates dry.

 It is so compact and works well for these types of activities.

-When the plates are dry, punch a hole on each side of the paper plates, and tie the plates together with the ribbon or yarn pieces.
+Step 6- When the plates are dry, punch a hole on each side of the paper plates, and tie the plates together with the ribbon or yarn pieces.

 You will only need one hole on the first plate and one hole on the last plate.
 Tying the plates together will help keep this game together and makes it easy to store.